YoBii/LethalMoonUnlocks/README.md

 	<summary><strong>Dependencies</strong></summary>

 - **LethalNetwork API**: Used for sending data between host and clients.
-- **LLL**: Used for changing moon prices and visibility (discoverability), as well as adding tags to the moon catalogue.
+- **LLL**: Used for changing moon prices and visibility (discoverability), as well as adding tags to the moon catalog.

 If you don't use LLL, you likely don't have custom moons, so you can continue using Permanent Moons (link above) without issue.
 </details>